SchusterLab/rbqoc/README.md

 ```
 Include the file.
 If this is your first time including
 the file, all of the dependent packages will be precompiled.
-This will take some time, but this will only happen once.
+Precompiling will take some time, but it will only happen once.
 ```
 julia> include("spin13.jl")
 ```